-Maybe your bank has been frustrating you with fees for years or maybe you’ve heard about the benefits credit unions can offer — but whatever your reasons, you’re interested in making a switch.
-It may seem daunting to make a change in your financial institution, but it’s not as hard as you might think.
-It does take some time to make the switch, but with a bit of patience you can leave your bank — and all of those fees — behind.
+Maybe your bank has been frustrating you with fees for years or maybe you’ve heard about the benefits credit unions can offer — whatever your reasons, you’re interested in making a switch.
+It may seem daunting to make a change in your financial institution, but it’s not as hard as you think.
+It does take time to make the switch from a bank to a credit union, but with a bit of patience you can leave your bank behind.

-So if you’re thinking to make the switch, follow these steps to make it as quick and hassle-free as possible.
+Follow these steps to make your switch as quick and hassle-free as possible.

-Once you’ve found a credit union you’re interested in joining, you’ll want to do your homework to make sure it’s a good match.
+2. Do your research.
+Once you’ve found a credit union, and you’re interested in joining, you’ll want to do your homework to make sure it’s a good match.
 Look into their rates and fees to make sure the switch makes financial sense.
 You’ll want to take a close look at how you’ll be doing your banking, too.
 Check out where your credit union of choice has branch offices and fee-free ATMs, as well as online banking options to be sure that the credit union will meet your needs.
-Also important is deposit insurance: federally-chartered credit unions will be insured by the Nation Credit Union Share Insurance Fund (NCUIF) for accounts up to $250,000 while state-chartered credit unions may be privately insured — either way, you’ll want to know before you sign up.
+Deposit insurance is also important.
+Federally-chartered credit unions will be insured by the Nation Credit Union Share Insurance Fund (NCUIF) for accounts up to $250,000, while state-chartered credit unions may be privately insured — either way, you’ll want to know before you sign up.

-Most of us use online bill payments and have plenty of subscription services — or store accounts — tied to our debit or credit cards.
-When you change your financial institution, you’ll have to go through the tedious process of setting up automatic bill payments and updating credit card numbers to reflect your new account.
-Also remember Paypal, which is likely tied to your bank account if you use it frequently.
-Take care with this step, as any charges directed at your old account can definitely complicate the switching process.
+5. Change automatic payments.
+Most of us use online bill payments or have plenty of subscription services and store accounts tied to our debit or credit cards.
+When you switch your financial institution, you’ll have to go through the tedious process of setting up automatic bill payments and updating credit card numbers to reflect your new account.
+Also remember any person-to-person payment platforms you use, such as Venmo or Paypal.
+These are likely tied to your bank account if you use them frequently.
+Take care with this step, as any charges directed at your old account can complicate the switching process.